 We can only pierce one person at a time due to time restrictions.
 Please book an appointment for each person wanting to get pierced.

-Make sure whatever they put in is clean and of good quality so there's no irritation, and yes come in asap as earrings have different thicknesses and are usually thinner than the jewellery we use.
+We would advise to come to the store if possible so one of our piercers can assist.
+If this isn't possible, make sure whatever is used in the fresh hole is clean and of good quality so there's no irritation.
+Please note that earrings have different thicknesses and 'non-piercing jewellery' are usually thinner than the jewellery we use to pierce with.

 Yes it will.
 That's just how the human body heals and it varies from person to person.
 Generally it's a good few years before your able to not wear any jewellery without the risk of them closing up.
 We have to always advise clients that if they like their piercings they should always have a jewellery in it!